facebookresearch/fairseq/README.md

 # Usage
-This clone of fairseq supports `Knowledge Distillation`, `Recurrent Stacking`, and `Adapter tuning` for the `Transformer` model and the `translation` task.
+This clone of fairseq supports `Knowledge Distillation`, `Recurrent Stacking`, and `LoRA` for the `Transformer` model and the `translation` task.
 You can add the following flags to `fairseq-train` to use them:

 - **Knowledge Distillation**: The original implementation was sourced from [LeslieOverfitting](https://github.com/LeslieOverfitting/selective_distillation) and [MANGA-UOFA](https://github.com/MANGA-UOFA/fdistill)